-“Rejoice in the Lord always; again I will say, rejoice!”
-(Philippians 4:4, NASB).
+“Rejoice in the Lord always; again I will say, rejoice! ...
+Do not be anxious about anything ... ” (Philippians 4:4,6, English Standard Version).

-It is followed by another familiar Bible verse which seems equally crazy: “Be anxious for nothing” (Philippians 4:6, NASB).
-Nothing?
-I don’t know about you, but I’ve had periods in my life where I would be happy if I could find a few moments where I wasn’t anxious.
+Not knowing the outcome of my circumstances makes this tough.
+I don’t know about you, but I’ve had periods in my life when I would have been happy if I could find even a few moments when I wasn’t anxious.

-Clearly, Paul understood this as he wrote Philippians, because he wrote this from jail.
+A man named Paul wrote the words “Rejoice in the Lord always” from jail.
 So we can see that circumstances have nothing to do with rejoicing.
-It isn’t about being happy.
 Paul knew that jail was just temporary and that the sweet rescue of the Lord was coming soon.
-That is why he could write about rejoicing always, being anxious for nothing and being content in all situations.
-It is because our rescue is sure!!
-It is because our Savior has come.
+That is why he could write about rejoicing always and being anxious for nothing.
+He knew the end of the story; he knew his rescue was sure!

 Are you living like the Rescuer is coming soon?

-Tom Seely lives in Budapest, Hungary, where he and his wife, Valerie, serve at Cru’s Eastern Europe and Russia Area Office, where they have been since 2003.
-Tom is the Area Digital Strategies Leader for the area.
-In this role, he leads a team that helps the 20 countries in the area use digital tools, like websites, social media, video, photography and mobile apps, to reach more people with the gospel.
+About the Author: Tom Seely lives in Budapest, Hungary, where he and his wife, Valerie, serve at Cru’s Eastern Europe and Russia Area office, where they have been since 2003.
+Tom is the area digital strategies leader.
+In this role, he leads a team that helps the 20 countries in the area use digital tools, like websites, social media, video, photography and mobile apps, to reach people with the gospel.